shotover/shotover-proxy/docs/transforms/transforms.md

 ## Tee

 This transform asynchronously copies the query/message to the channel associated with the topic named in its configuration.
-It will then call the downstream transform.
+It will then call the down-chain transform.

 ```yaml
 - Tee: